 What makes a great video game?
 Graphics, music, replay value, multiplayer options…there is no correct answer.
 Personally, I feel that gameplay is more important than the others.
 If a game doesn’t play well, the rest is pointless.
 That’s just my opinion of course.

 Snow Bros. was developed and published by Toaplan for the arcade in North America, Japan and Europe in 1990.
 Over the next few years it was released for home consoles on the NES, Game Boy and Mega Drive in North America and Japan but wasn’t officially released in Europe until the Android and iOS versions in 2012.
+For this review, I played the NES version.

 In this platform game you play as Prince Nick and/or Prince Tom who are cursed and turned into snowmen by King Scorch whilst he captures Princesses Teri and Tina.
 Naturally, the two princes pursue King Scorch in order to rescue the princess.